Airbus A380-900, the future superjumbo (video)

 Gent GEnx-2B engines use 15% less fuel / passenger and CO2 emissions are much lower.
 Moreover, the emissions of zogmot were reduced by 30%.
 The first aircraft delivered is configured in 3 classes and has 362 seating capacity.

 But it is not the largest aircraft on the market.
 Airbus has managed to manufacture a model with full 2 floors and we are talking about A380-800 superjumbo here.
 It flew for the first time in 2005, but the first plane was delivered to Singapore Airlines only in 2007.
 The aircraft was designed to carry 555 passengers in a configuration with 3 classes or 853 in a single class configuration.

-But that's not all.
-The structures were designed to be used not only on a cargo version, but also on a longer version - A380-900.
-This may be the future superjumbo, and the Airbus plan is to increase the transport capacity to approximately 1000 of passengers, provided the aircraft is configured in a single class.
+But, that's not all.
+The structures were designed to be used on a cargo version, but also on a longer version - A380-900.
+It is possible that this will be the future superjumbo, and the Airbus plan is to increase the carrying capacity to about 1000 passengers, given that the aircraft is configured in a single class.